borwick/proto_django/README.md

         sudo rabbitmqctl add_vhost $RABBIT_VHOST
         sudo rabbitmqctl set_permissions -p $RABBIT_VHOST $RABBIT_USER '.*' '.*' '.*'

+3. Install virtualenv and modules so that you can have Django:

+        make pulldown
+        workon $PROJECT_NAME

 3. Generate a `SECRET_KEY` for your local settings:

         from django.utils.crypto import get_random_string